yorevs/homesetup/README.md

 # HomeSetup
-## Terminal .dotfiles and bash improvements for MacOs
+## Terminal .dotfiles and bash improvements for MacOS or Linux

 ### 1. Installation